palakela/CODENAME/Manual.md

 If everything is correct, the code prints out the number of the total exchanges as follow:

 `...
-In the community there are n exchanges of m different compunds`.
+In the community there are n exchanges of m different compounds`.

 Meanwhile, it creates three general files describing the entire community:

--  compunds_exchanged.tsv
+-  compounds_exchanged.tsv

--  donors_for_compund.tsv
+-  donors_for_compound.tsv

 -  receivers_for_compound.tsv